806.02(a) Procedure for Asserting More Than One Basis

 Class 041: (Based on 44(e)) Entertainment, namely, live performances by a musical band

 The applicant may claim a §44 basis in addition to either a §1(a) or a §1(b) basis for the same goods or services.
 When an application has a §44 and §1(b) dual basis for the same goods or services, the §1(b) basis information must always appear after the §44 basis information.
+Further, when only some of the goods/services in a class share a dual basis under §44 and §1(b), the basis information must appear with respect to those goods/services that share the dual bases and those that do not.

 Example: Class 005: (Based on 44(e)) (Based on Intent to Use) Gene therapy products, namely, pharmaceutical preparation vectors for use in gene therapy; (Based on Intent to Use) Pharmaceutical preparations containing nucleic acids for use in the treatment of viral and bacterial infections